grunzer/Devices-docs/surface/service-guides/service-guide-repair-overview.md

 ### Report battery thermal events to Microsoft

-Thermal events may be caused by physical damage, improper storage, or exposure to extreme temperatures.
+Thermal events might be caused by physical damage, improper storage, or exposure to extreme temperatures.

 Watch for these symptoms: